 He holds a NSCAA (now United Soccer Coaches) Premier diploma and is an United States Soccer Federation "A" licensed coach.
 Adair graduated from the University of Central Lancashire (United Kingdom) with a Bachelor of Science degree in Sports Physiology.

-Jerome Bland enters his first year as an assistant coach at Kean and third overall.
+Jerome Bland enters his second year as an assistant coach at Kean and third overall.
 Bland will also serve as Falloon's Graduate Assistant in 2018.

 Bland is a former Bloomfield College athlete (under Falloon) and started in 17 of Bloomfield's 18 games in 2015 as a defensive midfielder and scored the game winning goal on a header to push the Bears into the conference tournament final.
 Bloomfield would go on to win the CACC Championship in 2015.